wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-token/README.md

 ) external payable returns (uint64 sequence);
 ```

-This allows us to specify existing wormhole message(s) and get the signed VAA(s) corresponding to those messages delivered to the targetAddress (in the ‘additionalVaas’ field of receiveWormholeMessages).
+This allows us to specify existing wormhole message(s) and get the signed VAA(s) corresponding to those messages delivered to the targetAddress (in the `additionalVaas` field of `receiveWormholeMessages`).

 ```solidity
 function sendTokenWithPayloadToEvm(